MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-case-handling-time.md

 Case handling time is the total time agents spend working on a case.
 Case handling time allows supervisors and agents to differentiate between the time agents actively spend on the case and the number of days it took to close the case.
 The case handling time is displayed as a widget on the out-of-the-box case forms.
 You can also add the case handling time widget to custom case forms.

-The **Total time** in the case resolution will display the case handling time.

 ## Enable case handling time

 1. In Customer Service admin center, select **Case settings** in **Customer Support**.
 1. In the Case settings page, select **Manage**  for **Case handling time (preview)**.
 The Case handling time (preview) page appears.
 1. Select the **Enable case handling time** check box.
 1. [Specify the **Update interval (minutes)**](#specify-the-update-interval).
 1. The link to Power Apps is enabled.
 Select the **Go to Power Apps for configuration** link.
 The **Solutions** page appears.
+Perform the following steps:
   1. Select the required solution and then select **Tables**.
   1. In the **Tables** page select **Case** and then select **forms**.
   1. Select the required form and add the [**Entity handling time** component](/power-apps/maker/model-driven-apps/add-move-configure-or-delete-components-on-form#add-components-to-a-form) to the form, and specify the following properties:

      - **Table**: Set this value to **Time Trackers**.
      - **View**: **All Time Trackers**.
      - Select **Allow agents to add time logs** to allow agents to manually add time directly on the case.
 If this check box isn't selected, agents can't see **Time logs** in the case handling time widget.
 By default, this checkbox is selected.
      - Select **Show agents only their contributed time** to ensure that a specific agent sees only their time contribution to the case.
 If this check box isn't selected, agents can see the total time spent on the case by all agents.
 By default, this checkbox isn't selected.
   1. Save and publish the changes.

+1. You can delete time tracker records for resolved cases.
+Select the **Time tracker list** link to view the list of time tracker records.
+Select the  required records and then select the **Delete** icon to delete the time tracker records.

 ## Specify the update interval